vuejs/awesome-vue/README.md

   - [Vue-Deepstream-Connector ★5](https://github.com/ecerroni/vue-deepstream-connector): A connector for bidirectional data-sync between Deepstream.io and Vue.js by [@ric0](https://github.com/ecerroni)
   - [vuets](https://github.com/vuets/vuets): Vue components using typescript 2.0 with compatibility layer between version 1 and 2 of vue and vue-router.
 By [@dyu](https://github.com/dyu)
   - [Vue-Feathers](https://github.com/sunabozu/vue-feathers) A seamless integration with Feathers for Vue 1.x and 2.x by @sunabozu
+  - [vue-apollo](https://github.com/Akryum/vue-apollo) Use Apollo and GraphQL in your Vue (1.x and 2.x) components by @Akryum

 - #### General Plugins/Directives